-The St George's Catholic School concerns flowchart provides additional information about how to make a referral to children's social care, the LADO or to report concerns to the NSPCC advice line in instances where they have concerns about the organisation's response to child protection, the conduct of staff or if they do not feel that appropriate action has been taken in relation to concerns they have raised is at Appendix C:
+The St George's Catholic Primary School concerns flowchart provides additional information about how to make a referral to Children's Social Care, the LADO or to report concerns to the NSPCC advice line in instances where they have concerns about the organisation's response to child protection, the conduct of staff or they do not feel that appropriate action has been taken in relation to concerns they have raised.
+This is available in Appendix C of this document.